About

 4 SI, Source Integration for Agricultural Data Sharing Go · Hyperledger Fabric · CouchDB

-When multiple files from different organizations are combined into a single output, the downstream party cannot determine which source files contributed or under what license conditions they were shared.
+When multiple files from different organizations are combined into a single output, the receiving party cannot determine which source files contributed or under what license conditions they were shared.

 This infrastructure governs how files move between organizations and how combined outputs relate back to their sources, recording every access request, approval, transfer, and reuse decision on-chain.

-The access request workflow runs through Request, Approve, Fulfill, and Download, while reuse evaluation checks purpose against 7 Creative Commons license types with expiration enforcement and derivative restrictions.
+The access request workflow runs through Request, Approve, Fulfill, and Download.
+Each stage produces an on-chain record so that any party can reconstruct who approved which transfer and under which license, without relying on any single party's internal logs.
+Reuse evaluation checks purpose against 7 Creative Commons license types with expiration enforcement and derivative restrictions.
 A decision chain tracing audits who approved what and when.

 Sourced by: Cho, Y., Yu, Z., & Ampatzidis, Y. Under review.